 First, there is no Covid student loan forgiveness.

-What there is, and has been since the Trump administration, is a temporary payment deferral program that allows student loan borrowers to forgo making student loan payments without incurring any sort of penalty, late fees, or even additional interest until January 2022.
+What there is, and has been since the Trump administration, is a temporary payment deferral program that allows student loan borrowers to forgo making student loan payments without incurring any sort of penalty, late fees, or even additional interest.
 It makes sense to adjust your plan for financial independence around this program.

 So, where does that leave you?

 First off, if you owe more than $10,000, or $20,000 if you received Pell grants, keep paying on your student loans.
 Any amount above your student loan forgiveness still has to be paid back.
 Make those payments on time and keep reducing your overall student loan balance and improving your credit score.

 If you owe less than $10,000 or $200, I know what you are thinking.
 Making payments toward any amount that ends up being forgiven is a waste of money.
 You are right, but in the meantime, you need to protect your credit and credit score.
 Keep an eye out for creating a formal deferral if you need one.
 Just ignoring your student loan bills isn’t a good idea.
 Be sure you have a plan, and you monitor them just like you would any other personal loan or credit card.

 What Should I NOT Do About My Student Loans in 2022?